Linaro/lava/doc/v2/usecaseone.rst

 The receiver needs to know where to find the data.
 The sender can ensure that the file is in a particular location, it is up to the YAML to get the rest of the information of the network address of the sender.
-This example assumes that the data is modified in some undisclosed manner by the ``./modify-data.sh`` script which is part of your testdef_repo before the receiver is notified.

 The LAVA :ref:`multinode_api` provides ways of querying the network information of devices within the group.
 In order to offer the data via apache, the sender needs to